MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-managing-teams.md

 ## Manage policies via PowerShell

 > [!NOTE]
-> - Skype for Business Online Connector is being consolidated into Teams PowerShell.
-It is currently available in public preview.
-In time, Skype for Business Online cmdlets that apply to Teams will be natively available in the Teams PowerShell module.
+> - Skype for Business Online Connector is consolidated into Teams PowerShell.
+Skype for Business Online cmdlets that apply to Teams are natively available in the Teams PowerShell module.
 Installation steps are available in the [Install Teams PowerShell](teams-powershell-install.md) article.
-> - The cmdlets will be available in your PowerShell session once you connect to Skype for Business Online.
+> - The cmdlets will be available in your PowerShell session once you connect to Teams.
 For more information, please see [Manage Skype for Business Online with Office 365 PowerShell](/office365/enterprise/powershell/manage-skype-for-business-online-with-office-365-powershell).

 Find the cmdlets for managing policies in the [Skype for Business cmdlet module](/powershell/module/teams).